 - Students see projects in two places:

 Once a project is open, the student can see which project tasks still need work.
 Red tasks haven't been started.
 Yellow tasks have been started, but aren't done.
 Green tasks are done.
-In this example, the student has finished reading books about the solar system but has not read the news articles and has not yet done the writing task.
+In the example below, the student has finished reading books about the solar system, has not read the news articles, and has started (but not finished) the writing task.
 To work on a task, the student clicks it.

 - The projects that are assigned to students are listed when they log in.
 New projects are orange in the list.
 The student selects the edit button to the right of the project name .